UW-INFO442-SP24/ecolo-me/README.md

 <h1> align='center' Eco-Challenge: Empowering Sustainable Lifestyles</h>

 ## Group Members
--Nawal Dhabar
+- Nawal Dhabar
--Aanyk Mann
+- Aanyk Mann
--Alexis Nguyen
+- Alexis Nguyen
--Michelle Odnert
+- Michelle Odnert
-Jorey Papritz
+- Jorey Papritz

 ## Mission/Summary
 The current patterns of consumption and production are unsustainable, leading to environmental degradation, resource depletion, and social inequalities.
 Overconsumption, waste generation, and inefficient resource use contribute to this problem.
 Lack of awareness, convenience, and societal norms also perpetuate unsustainable practices.
 Additionally, the pandemic only worsened the issues with our consumption levels by doubling the amount of fossil fuel subsidies between 2020 and 2021 (Fossil Fuels Consumption Subsidies 2022 – Analysis - IEA, 2023).